 In the end, I found NO DIFFERENCE in aquarium keeping outcome between highly accurate but often more difficult to use and more expensive per use test kits.
 But if you have lots of time and enjoy spending more money than you need to, by all means purchase these more pricey test kits.

 It is always best to have as many different test kits as you can afford (as they apply to either freshwater or saltwater.

-I prefer to purchase my test kits separately as most master test kits duplicate tests I do not use regularly and leave out essential ones I (& others) need for established aquarium such as KH and GH, or possibly Phosphate, Calcium, or Redox.
+I prefer to purchase my test kits separately as most master test kits duplicate tests I do not use regularly and leave out essential ones I (& others) need for established aquarium such as important KH and GH tests, or possibly Phosphate, Calcium, or Redox.

-The API 5 in 1 Test Strips have the tests that I generally use for my established tanks in a very convenient form that are surprisingly accurate; I find these vastly more useful and cost efficient than so-called Master Test Kits which exclude the very important GH, and KH tests (without a KH test one cannot correctly maintain a steady pH and without a GH one cannot monitor essential minerals).
+I find these vastly more useful and time efficient than so-called Master Test Kits which exclude the very important GH, and KH tests (without a KH test one cannot correctly maintain a steady pH or track bio load and without a GH one cannot monitor essential minerals).

 In marine aquariums it is also important to know what your pre-mixed water alkalinity, pH, and nitrates are as well as the water you use to top off for evaporation.

 Finally, before I go into each test kit explanation/review.
 I should note that any liquid based test that involves a vial, should have the vial carefully rinsed with DI water (Distilled/De-ionized) before each new test, otherwise the next test will be possibly compromised.

 Tap or well water still has some nitrates, minerals, carbonates, etc. so use of this water for cleaning should be avoided.

 Please note that while readers will note that API tests are most predominantly used as examples, this does not mean I am recommending these as the best kits.